-Some people carry an emergency information card with important medical information on it.
-Things like medicine you're taking, any allergies to medicine, and conditions such as diabetes, cancer, or high blood pressure can all be found on a good emergency information card.
-It's also a good idea to put your PCP's name and phone number on the card, so that in an emergency, your PCP will be notified and help make sure you get the best care.
+Carrying an emergency information card with important health information on it is a good thing to do.
+The card lists things like medicines you take, any allergies or conditions like diabetes, cancer or high blood pressure.
+You can also put your PCP's name and phone number on the card.
+That way, your PCP will be called if you have an emergency.
+He or she can then help make sure you get the best care.

 Prescription medications can work wonders on your health.
 But you must take them correctly.Read medication mistakes